-With so many filter manufacturers in today’s market and each of them manufacturing or private branding the same filter for a particular application, and each with their own unique part number, effectively cross referencing filters to identify the correct number you require can be somewhat difficult to say the least.
+With so many filter manufacturers in today’s market manufacturing the same filter for a particular application and each with their own unique part number, effectively cross referencing your part numbers can be somewhat difficult to say the least.

 Here’s a few tips to help you correctly identify the filters you require.

-Depending on the age of your machine and the number of owners it has had, It’s highly likely that somewhere down the line during the service history of your machine, someone could have fitted an incorrect part, known in the industry as a “will fit”.
-Unless they are still the original ones fitted and have not yet been replaced.
+Depending on the age of your machine and the number of owners it has had, it’s highly possible that somewhere down the line during the service history of your machine, someone could have fitted an incorrect part, known in the industry as a “will fit”.

-At ricoeurope.com we offer an extensive database for filter cross reference and filter application information to help you correctly identify and buy the Filters you require.
+At www.ricoeurope.com we offer an extensive database for filter cross reference and filter application information to help you correctly identify and buy the Filters you require.

 Visit the sites and familiarise yourself with them, as well as cross reference Information there are also a variety of other useful tools you can use such as application searches, size chart searches, training videos and a mass of other useful literature too.

 When using the cross reference search boxes on any website, the site may have difficulty identifying your part number.